Trash Pump Buyer's Guide

-Diaphragm Pumps Diaphragm pumps work entirely differently than other trash pumps.
-Instead of using centrifugal force, the pump has a diaphragm which is pushed up and down, creating a vacuum effect.
+Diaphragm pumps work entirely differently than other trash pumps.
+Instead of using centrifugal force, the pump has a diaphragm that is pushed up and down, creating a vacuum effect.

 When the diaphragm goes up, it creates a vacuum, sucking in water.
 When the diaphragm is pushed down, it ejects the water that was just suctioned into the pump.
 It essentially acts like a piston in a combustion engine, alternately drawing in and then ejecting out.